AndreaDiotallevi/andreadiotallevi.com/src/posts/how-to-create-a-production-image-for-a-node-typescript-app-using-docker-multi-stage-builds/how-to-create-a-production-image-for-a-node-typescript-app-using-docker-multi-stage-builds.md

    5221f7343a0c   version4    "docker-entrypoint.s…"   43 seconds ago   Up 42 seconds   0.0.0.0:4000->4000/tcp   eager_napier
 ```

-To stop the container, type `docker stop` followed by the container id:
+To stop the container, use the container id:

 ```shell
 docker stop 5221f7343a0c